Bilal4110/ImgSteg/README.md

 ### Encoding an Image

 1. After inputting 1 into the terminal, you will be prompted to provide an image and message to encode.
-If the image you wish to encode is not located in the same directory as the program, then please provide the full path of the image when prompted.
+If the image you wish to encode is not located in the same directory as the program, please provide the full path of the image when prompted.

    ```
    Select Option: 1